abalahb1/Ai-Trending-GitHub/README.md

 ## ✨ Key Features

 *   **📰 AI/ML News Feed**: A real-time feed of the latest news from the world of AI, using NewsAPI as the primary source and GNews as a fallback.
-*   **🚀 Trending Repositories**: Discover the most popular and trending open-source AI/ML projects from GitHub.
+*   **🚀 Trending Repositories**: Discover the most popular and trending open-source AI/ML projects from
-*   **🔖 Bookmarking**: Save your favorite articles and repositories for later.
-(Requires GitHub sign-in).
-*   **🌗 Light/Dark Mode**: A comfortable viewing experience, day or night.
 *   **📱 Responsive Design**: A clean and minimal UI that works seamlessly on all devices.

 ***